Judian81/Rainmeter-OneClick-Part1/README.md

 possible to see item name even if is not wide enough. save scroll position. see the selected row there could be clicked on.

+fileview vs filechoose.
+this can save the scrollindex. so it will always been loaded or refreshed like it was before. downside is you see that the icons are blinking when started the first time. or while refreshed. if it is not the first time we can see the icons loading. the icons are only saved to hard drive the first time or when have been refreshed. scrolling speed is just the way you want it.

 &nbsp;